 By calling the API user issues requests against an existing instance of a Custom Search Engine.
 Therefore, before using the API, you need to create one in the Control Panel.
 Follow the tutorial to learn more about different configuration options.
 You can find the engine's ID in the Setup > Basics > Details section of the Control Panel.

-JSON/Atom Custom Search API requires the use of an API key.
+JSON Custom Search API requires the use of an API key.
+Get a Key

-- For CSE users, the API provides 100 search queries per day for free.
-If you need more, you may sign up for billing in the Cloud Console.
+JSON Custom Search API provides 100 search queries per day for free.
+If you need more, you may sign up for billing in the API Console.
 Additional requests cost $5 per 1000 queries, up to 10k queries per day.